Posterior Analysis

 The question is what happens for finite numbers of states?
 If we can prove a strong geometric ergodicity property (which depends on the sampler and the target distribution), then one can show that there exists a finite time after which the chain forgets its initial state with a large probability.
 This is both the autocorrelation time and the warmup time.
 But even if you can show it exists and is finite (which is nigh impossible) you can’t compute an actual value analytically.

 So what we do in practice is hope that the finite number of draws is large enough for the expectations to be reasonably accurate.
-Removing warmup iterations improves the accuracy of the expectations but there is no guarantee that removing any finite number of samples will be enough.
+Removing warmup iterations improves the accuracy of the expectations but there is no guarantee that removing any finite number of draws will be enough.

 Why inconsistent R-hat?